2kxtv/performance-driver-analysis/README.md

 The analysis identifies key drivers behind SLA breaches and delays, enabling data-driven prioritisation and decision support.

-## How This Fits With Project 1
-- Project 1 answers: **What is happening?** (KPIs, trends)
-- Project 2 answers: **Why is it happening and what should be done?** (drivers, risk, impact)

-Together, they represent a full analytics maturity workflow.

 ## Tools Used
 - PostgreSQL (pgAdmin) – analytical SQL
 - Power BI – insight-focused visuals